madelinezday/buttondown/Registraion & Setup.md

 ### Send your first newsletter

 After you make any necessary edits to your draft, you’re almost ready to click “Send”—there are just a few other quick details to attend to.
-Here’s a checklist to make sure everything’s ship shape.
+Here’s a checklist to make sure everything’s ship shape:

 -   Have you checked all of your links?